 Q: When should I take POLS 100W and POLS 100M?
-To take 100W, students need at least 60 units and to have successfully passed the WST (although for the fall 2020 semester, the WST requirement has been waived).
+To take 100W, students need at least 60 units and to have completed the WST Directed Self Placement.
 Students are highly encouraged to take 100W during their junior year.
 POLS 100M (Political Inquiry) is a course best taken during students’ sophomore or junior year.
 Writing and analytical skills learned in these courses help students succeed in other upper division courses.
 This is why it’s best to take these sooner rather than later.
 Students with a Fall 2020 catalog year or later will be required to take both POLS 100W and POLS 100M before they enroll in a political science senior capstone course (POLS 190 or POLS 181C).

 Q: How do I file for graduation?